 A good night’s sleep.
 Too many of us seem to need one.

-It isn’t just drops, and not just “sleep-specific” products that people use for night-time.
-There are many ways to enjoy the benefits of night-time relaxation cannabis brings, and Indica-strain products are generally the way to go.
+It isn’t just “sleep-specific” products that people use for night-time.
+There are many ways to enjoy the relaxation cannabis brings, and Indica-strain products are generally the way to go.

 Indica tends to have higher CBD than sativa strains, and CBD—the cannabinoid that doesn’t get you high—is known to influence the effects of THC, usually by toning down anxiety and mental confusion, and on its own can induce a feeling of calm.
 But effects are not always so cut-and-dried as THC vs. CBD levels.

 Some indica strains have little or no CBD, while some sativa-dominant strains have it in abundance.
-This supports the theory that terpenes—the oily compounds that give all plants their unique smells and tastes—have a hand in steering the effects bus, too.
+This supports the theory that terpenes—the oily compounds that give all plants their unique smells and tastes—have a hand in steering the effects, too.

 In the end, terpenes, THC, CBD, and dozens of other cannabinoid compounds come together to produce what’s called the “entourage effect,” a synergistic imprint that determines how your body will respond to any given session.